garethltm/obsibrain/ACCTG151G - Financial Literacy/Financial Literacy.md

 1. basic numeracy skills
 	- the ability to calculate the rates of return on investments, the interest rate on debt and basic arithmetic ability
 >		#Example
+>		knowing share prices per year to know rates of return

+	-